-A combination park, underground mall, and huge subway station, the Forum des Halles sits on land that for centuries was home to Paris’s central marketplace.
+A combination of an underground mall and a huge subway station, the Forum des Halles sits on land that for centuries was home to the main marketplace of Paris.

-As Paris grew and became more and more crowded, the market halls became too small and hundreds of stalls in the marketplace Halles became a logistical problem, causing both pedestrian and auto traffic jams.
-In the late 1960s, the city decided to move the stalls to a suburban area known as Rungis, near Paris’ Orly Airport.
+As Paris grew and became more and more crowded, the market halls became too small and hundreds of stalls were set up in nearby streets.
+The marketplace became a logistical problem, causing both pedestrian and auto traffic jams.
+In the late 1960s, the city decided to move the market to a suburban area known as Rungis, near Orly Airport.

 Once the area was vacated, the congestion was relieved, but the site had become a construction project for a new subway station and underground shopping mall.
-This project dragged on and Parisians were appalled at what was left – a big, empty, unsightly hole in the ground.
+This project dragged on and Parisians were appalled at what was now a big, empty, unsightly hole in the ground.
 During this time, the area gained the nickname “le trou des Halles” – literally, the hole of the Halles.

-In 1979, the city decided to fill in the hole.
-The controversial design of the Forum, which opened in 1986, was created by the French architects Claude Visconi – who designed the underground section – and Jean Willerval, who was responsible for the ground level design.
+The shopping mall finally opened in 1979.
+Its controversial futuristic design with curved glass facades facing an open square several floors below ground level, was created by the French architects Claude Vasconi – who designed the underground section – and Jean Willerval, who was responsible for the ground level design.
 The underground shopping mall became known as the “Forum des Halles”.

 After several decades, though, the area started to gradually decline; at night the area could feel unsafe and when stores started to leave the mall, the city of Paris decided to take action.
 In 2004 it organized a competition to renovate the area.
 Three years later, a design by French architects Patrick Berger and Jacques Anziutti was chosen as a model for a complete overhaul of the forum.

 The project, known as La Canopée (the canopy) consisted of the creation of a huge translucent awning covering the underground entrances.
 The 14-meter-high awning was officially opened to the public on April 5, 2016.